(This post includes a printable fridge sheet.)

 I’ve noticed that practicing emotional intelligence around the house has expanded my kids’ vocabulary around feelings.
 It’s fun to hear them use the words.
 If you’d like to give it a try, I created this Fridge Sheet for you.
 Print it and stick it on the fridge.

 The Fridge Sheet has awesome tips, like if you feel overwhelmed, it gives you a clue that “overwhelm” means you have a combination of feelings.
-(Hint: it’s helpful for moms who lose their temper too.) <3
+(Hint: the fridge sheet is helpful for moms who lose their temper too.) <3